Do I Need Professional Whitefly Control in Plantation, FL?

 This means your home could have an ant infestation along with a whitefly infestation, making whiteflies an even bigger nuisance.

 Honeydew can also cause damage to anything underneath infested trees, including pools, driveways, patios, furniture, and vehicles.
-It will fall off of the plants and onto these items, coating them with the sticky substance—which is difficult to remove.
+It will fall off of the plants and onto these items, coating them with a sticky substance—which is difficult to remove.

 Preventing Whitefly Infestations